The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain

-\abstract {} {Since 2011, the SOPHIE spectrograph has been used to search for Neptunes and Super-Earths in the northern hemisphere.
-As part of this observation program, 290 radial velocity measurements of HD 158259 were obtained.
-We present the analysis of this dataset.} {The radial velocity data, corrected from instrument systematics, are analysed with classical and $\ell_1$ periodograms.
-The stellar activity is modelled by a correlated Gaussian noise, and its impact on the planets detection is measured by a new technique based on cross-validation.
-Ancillary spectroscopic indices as well as photometric measurements are analysed to discuss the planetary origin of the signals.
-The stability of the system is assessed with numerical simulations. } {We report the detection of four planets in a chain of near 3:2 mean motion resonances around HD 158259 at 3.4, 5.2, 7.9 and 12 days, with a possible fifth planet at 17.4 days, also near the 3:2 resonance.
-Additionally, two low frequency signals are found in the data, and are attributed to a magnetic cycle and instrument systematics.
-The four planets are found to be outside of the two and three body resonances.}
+\abstract {} {Since 2011, the SOPHIE spectrograph has been used to search for Neptunes and super-Earths in the Northern Hemisphere.
+As part of this observational program, 290 radial velocity measurements of \ch{the 6.4 V magnitude star} HD 158259 were obtained.
+Additionally, TESS photometric measurements of this target are available.
+We present an analysis of the SOPHIE data and compare our results with the output of the TESS pipeline. } {The radial velocity data, ancillary spectroscopic indices, and ground-based photometric measurements were analyzed with classical and $\ell_1$ periodograms.
+The stellar activity was modeled as a correlated Gaussian noise and its impact on the planet detection was measured with a new technique. } {The SOPHIE data support the detection of five planets, each with $m \sin i \approx 6 M_\oplus$, orbiting HD 158259 in 3.4, 5.2, 7.9, 12, and 17.4 days.
+Though a planetary origin is strongly favored, the 17.4 d signal is classified as a planet candidate due to a slightly lower statistical significance and to its proximity to the expected stellar rotation period.
+The data also present low frequency variations, most likely originating from a magnetic cycle and instrument systematics.
+Furthermore, the TESS pipeline reports a significant signal at 2.17 days corresponding to a planet of radius $\approx 1.2 R_\oplus$.
+A compatible signal is seen in the radial velocities, which confirms the detection of an additional planet and yields a $\approx 2 M_\oplus$ mass estimate. } {We find a system of five planets and a strong candidate near a 3:2 mean motion resonance chain orbiting HD 158259.
+The planets are found to be outside of the two and three body resonances. } \keywords{}